Coronavirus (COVID-19) advice for people with disability

 People with disability

 This resource assists people with disability to plan for how they will manage the impacts of the pandemic.
 It is important that people with disability have a plan that is tailored to their unique support needs.
-This resource was co-designed with people with disability and their representatives.
+This resource was co-designed with people with disability and their representatives and is also available in Easy Read.

 This tool can assist a person with disability if they need to go to hospital.
 The COVID-19 companion helps to convey important personal information to health professionals.